Data Processing Agreement (DPA)

 (b) We shall notify the Customer from time to time of the identity of any changes/additions to the Sub-processors we engage.

-(c) If the Customer (acting reasonably) does not approve of a new Sub-processor, the Customer may request that we move the Authorised User Data and/or Customer End User Data to another Sub-processor.
-We shall, within a reasonable period of time following receipt of such request, use all reasonable endeavours to ensure that the relevant Sub-processor does not process any further Authorised User Data and/or Customer End User Data, and help identify an alternative.
+(c) If the Customer (acting reasonably) does not approve of a new Sub-processor, the Customer may request that we move the Authorised User Data and/or Customer End User Data to another Sub-processor, within seven days from the notification to Customer.
+If such a request is not received within this time frame, the new Sub-processor shall be deemed to have been approved.
+If a request is received from Customer within the time frame, we shall, within a reasonable period of time following receipt of such request, use all reasonable endeavours to ensure that the relevant Sub-processor does not process any further Authorised User Data and/or Customer End User Data, and help identify an alternative.

 4.2.
 Liability of Sub-processors.
 We will at all times remain responsible for compliance with our obligations under the DPA and will be liable to the Customer for the acts and omissions of any Sub-processor approved by the Customer as if they were our acts and omissions (subject to the terms of the Agreement).